Undergraduate Course Allocation through Competitive Markets: Proof of Theorem 1 (Omitted Details)

-for $s,s'\in {\cal I}$.
-Since $|{\cal I}|>M$ for any $\tilde{t}\in {\cal T}$, there are at most $M$ independent linear equations of prices.
+There are more than $M$ such equations, but at most $M$ independent linear equations in prices $\{p_{1, r^*_1}(\tilde{t}), p_{2, r^*_2}(\tilde{t}), ..., p_{M, r^*_M}(\tilde{t})\}$.
 So, the Rouch\'e--Capelli theorem implies that we can choose $\tau_{s, x_s}$ such that only at most $M$ equations are satisfied for any $\tilde{t}$.\footnote{Note that when we change $\tau_{s, x_s}$, some other budget constraints might start intersecting.
 Since the set of possible intersecting budget constraints is finite and $\tau_{s, x_s}$ varies continuously, we can always choose $\tau_{s, x_s}$ without influencing the intersection property of the other budget constraints.} \end{proof}

 Our proof of Theorem \ref{theorem:existence} in Appendix \ref{sec:appendix-proofs} extends steps 1-3 of the proof of Theorem 1 from \cite{Budish2011} to accommodate priority-specific course prices.
 The rest of this section adapts the remaining steps from this proof to our setting.